jbutcher5/Boids/README.md

 ## Why did I choose C?

 You may be currious why I chose [the C programming language](https://en.wikipedia.org/wiki/C_(programming_language)), instead of a more recent and safer language like [Rust](https://www.rust-lang.org/) or [Python](https://www.python.org/).
-This is because I see C as an industry standard despite all of the flaws it may have and I accessible to many programmers of all backgrounds.
+This is because I see C as an industry standard despite all of the flaws it may have and I think it's accessible to many programmers of all backgrounds.

 ## Under the Hood